yezhenqing/spatial-live/README.md

 Spatial-Live is a lightweight and versatile visualization tool specifically developed for single cell spatial-omics data analysis, including spatial transcriptiomics and more.
 Its 3D integration of multiple layers within a single space makes it highly suitable for visualizing multi-types spatial data.
-Leveraging the rendering capabilities of WebGL2 (GPU) technology, Spatial-Live efficiently processes large datasets, offering interactivity, responsiveness, and a wide range of visualization effects through the stacking of multiple layers.
+Leveraging the rendering capabilities of GPU-powered backend, Spatial-Live efficiently processes large datasets, offering interactivity, responsiveness, and a wide range of visualization effects through the stacking of multiple layers.
 As the saying goes, a picture is worth a thousand words.
 We firmly believe that effective data visualization plays a pivotal role in data exploration and interpretation, serving as a key component in gaining insights from complex datasets.
 Spatial-Live represents a valuable tool for achieving these objectives.

 The development of Spatial-Live relied on several outstanding third-party libraries, such as deckgl, vue3, and react framework, alongside numerous other open-source libraries that may